Manifesto · Monochronicle

 07 — Promotion

-The public cannot engage with work they do not know exists, cannot understand the thinking behind work that was never explained, and cannot hold a program accountable for outcomes that were never documented.
-Promotion — in the full sense of the word — is how a program makes its work legible to the community it serves, the artists it wants to attract, and the field it is part of.
+The public cannot engage with work they do not know exists.
+They cannot understand thinking that was never explained.
+A program cannot be held accountable for outcomes that were never documented.
+Promotion is how a program makes its work legible to the community it serves, the artists it wants to attract, and the field it is part of.

-Artists who participate in public art commissions gain professional exposure in proportion to how well the commissioning program promotes the work and the people who made it.
-Administrators who document their processes build institutional memory that survives staff transitions and improves every subsequent decision.
+An open call published only on a program website is a call most eligible artists will never see.
+Artists actively seeking opportunities describe following thousands of social accounts, scanning hashtags daily, and finding calls through luck as much as research.
+Distribution is a design decision, and it belongs in the brief.
+Artists gain professional exposure in proportion to how well the commissioning program promotes the work and the people who made it.
+Administrators who document their processes build institutional memory that survives staff transitions.

-We treat documentation as a core deliverable — including open call promotion, community surveys, vote summaries, and public reports that make the process visible and accountable.
+We treat documentation as a core deliverable.
+Open call promotion, community surveys, vote summaries, and public reports make the process visible and accountable.

 08 — Planning